cromicron/covid_systematic_review/README.md

 3. Open the Anaconda Prompt and cd into the project folder of this project
 4. From anaconda run `conda env create -f env.yml` to create the environment with the required packages
 5. Activate the environment by running `conda activate covid_review`
-6. Install jupyter lab by running pip install jupyter lab
+6. Install jupyter lab by running `pip install jupyter lab`
 7. To use virtual environments within jupyter notebooks run the following command `conda install -c anaconda ipykernel`
 8. Install the kernel with the above created environment by running `python -m ipykernel install --user --name=covid_review` .
 Make sure to always activate the virtual envoironment before running jupyter.
+9. Now install robotsearch.
+Move to the robotsearch-directory by typing `cd robotsearch`
+10. Install robotsearch by executing `cd robotsearch`
-9. Open the Jupyter Notebook by running `jupyter lab Conduct_Review.ipynb`.
+11. Go back to the project-root directory by executing `cd ../` and open the Jupyter Notebook by running `python -m jupyter lab Conduct_Review.ipynb`.
-10. Chose the kernel covid_review created above by klicking on the kernel on the top right corner of your jupyter notebook and follow the instructions carefully.
+12. Chose the kernel covid_review created above by klicking on the kernel on the top right corner of your jupyter notebook and follow the instructions carefully.

 ## License